top of page

 Background

-Underutilized legumes such as Bambara groundnut (Vigna subterranea L. Verdc) are rich in nutrients and can be used to reduce food and nutrition insecurities.
-However, it remains an underutilized crop.
+Underutilised legumes such as Bambara groundnut (Vigna subterranean L. Verdc) are rich in nutrients and can be used to reduce food and nutrition insecurities.
+However, it remains an Underutilised crop.
 To date, there are no registered Bambara groundnut varieties in Southern Africa.
 Farmers still use landraces developed through seed selection over many generations.
 Some of these landraces carry important adaptive traits but are low yielding overall.
 The additional problem is that Bambara groundnut (along with many other legumes) has the ‘hard-to-cook’ (HTC) phenomenon, which may provide some protection from storage pests but often requires expensive and

 hard-to-obtain fuel to rehydrate and cook.